|Duration:||22 Days||Trip Code:||HGTNP-051|

-Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will take us to Hotel Shanker or another hotel of a similar category.
+Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, a representative from Himalayan Glacier will pick us up from the airport and take us to our hotel.
 After checking in, we may take a rest or visit Himalayan Glacier’s office.
-In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
+In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine.
 Overnight in Kathmandu.

-Today after breakfast we start a guided tour to several of the most historical and spiritual attractions in Kathmandu which are also listed as UNESCO World Heritage sites.
+Today after breakfast we begin our tour to several UNESCO World Heritage Sites in Kathmandu.
 We visit the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous 'Monkey Temple' (Swayambhunath) and Buddhist shrine (Bouddhanath), which is also one of the largest stupas in the world.
-At noon, we get our equipment checked by our climbing leader, get introduced to fellow participants, and discuss our trip at Himalayan Glacier’s office.
+After the tour, we get our equipment checked by our climbing leader, get introduced to fellow participants, and discuss our trip at Himalayan Glacier’s office.
 Overnight in Kathmandu.

 After breakfast, we will be taken to the domestic terminal of TIA for an early morning flight to Lukla.
-After a flying above the breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
+After flying above the breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world culminating in a landing on a hillside surrounded by high mountains.
-Upon our arrival at Lukla, we meet our other crew members and after some packing and arrangements, we start our trek through the prosperous village of Lukla until we reach Phakding.
+Upon our arrival at Lukla, we meet remaining members of our climbing team.
+We begin our trek through the prosperous village of Lukla until we reach Phakding.
 To assist in acclimatization, we only have a short hike today.
 However, if interested in additional activities, we can take a side trip to a nearby monastery.
 Overnight in Phakding.

 This is the day set aside for acclimatization.
 Health experts recommend that we stay active and move around even during the rest day instead of being idle.
 There are a few options set aside for this day.
 We can either stroll around Namche’s quaint villages or come in contact with the Sherpa people and their rich culture, or we can hike up to the Everest View Hotel and enjoy an up-close view of the mighty Everest.
 While in the Namche village or upon returning from the hike to the Everest View Hotel, trekkers may also visit the local museum containing exhibits displaying the area’s native flora and fauna as well as the history of the Mount Everest region.

 For trekkers who want to hike for a little longer, a hike to Khumjung village (5-6 hours) may also be an option.
-In the village we can visit the Edmund Hillary School and Khumjung Monastery, where we will be shown the only Yeti skull in the world!
+While in the village we can visit the Edmund Hillary School and Khumjung Monastery (a monastery famous for housing the head of the Yeti!).
 Overnight in Namche Bazaar.

-We begin today by climbing a ridge for an excellent view down the valley to Kangtaiga and also up towards Cho Oyu (8153m).
-The valley now widens as the trail passes through Phangkha, where an avalanche in 1995 killed 40 people.
-We then descend to the riverbank before climbing onto the terminal moraine of the Ngazumpa Glacier on a steep trail.
+We begin today by climbing a ridge for an excellent view down the valley to Kangtega and also up towards Cho Oyu (8153 m).
+The valley now widens as the trail passes through Phangkha.
+Next, we descend to the riverbank before climbing onto the terminal moraine of the Ngazumpa Glacier on a steep trail.
 Upon crossing an iron bridge over a stream, the trail levels out as it follows the valley past the first lake, known as Longpongo at 4690m.
 At this juncture, we get a chance to observe lama footprints on a stone.
-At the sight of the second lake, Taboche Tsho we become mesmerized by the shimmering turquoise blue sheet of water sparkling in the sun.
+At the sight of the second lake, Taboche Tsho we are mesmerized by the shimmering turquoise blue sheet of water sparkling in the sun.
 Little ahead of the second lake, we reach the third lake, the two linked by a surging stream.
-Gokyo village stands by the third lake and Cho-Oyu Mountain as a backdrop sets an amazing spectacular sight here.
-After lunch, we explore around the third lake, Dudh Pokhari.
+Gokyo village stands by the third lake with Mt.
+Cho-Oyu as its backdrop.
+After lunch, we explore the third lake, Dudh Pokhari.
 Overnight in Gokyo.

-Today is an acclimatization day so we know we should not stay idle.
-If the weather is good, we grasp the opportunity to climb Gokyo Ri today to enjoy the scene from the best viewpoint of the Everest Region.
+If the weather is good, we climb Gokyo Ri today instead of the next day and enjoy amazing mountain vistas from the best viewpoint of the Everest Region.
 Climbing Gokyo Ri is obviously strenuous as it is steep and takes about 3 to 4 hours to reach the top.
-But the scenery of Gokyo village, on the edge of third lake overlooked by Cholatse and the broad Nogzumpa Glacier, is spectacular.
-We are surrounded by panoramic mountains like Kusum Kanguru, Thamserku, K 43, Kangtega, Taboche, Cholatse, Makalu, Lhotse, Nuptse, Everest, Changtse, and Pumori.
+But the sight of the Gokyo village ideally located at the edge of the third lake overlooked by Cholatse and the broad Nogzumpa Glacier is spectacular.
+At Gokyo Ri we are surrounded by more than 10 mighty Himalayas.
 The sight of sunrays kissing Everest which towers over all the surrounding peaks is astounding.
-However, if the weather is not fit for climbing we visit the fourth and fifth Gokyo lakes.
-We can also climb on a hill, also called Scoundrel's Viewpoint at the edge of the lakes to get astounding views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
+However, if the weather is not fit for climbing, we visit the fourth and fifth Gokyo lakes.
+We can also climb on a hill, also called Scoundrel's Viewpoint, at the edge of the lakes to get astounding views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
 Overnight in Gokyo.

 If the weather was not good for climbing Gokyo Ri the previous day, we do so today.
 After breakfast, we climb out of the Gokyo village to a ridge then trek through the Ngazumpa Glacier to the mountain on the other side.
 Next, traverse along the edge of that mountain and then meander into Thaknak.
 It will be a short hike today with an afternoon of rest which will prepare us for long hiking days and elevation gain to come.
 Overnight in Thaknak.